Adkinson, Joseph Bernard, SGT

 Adkinson was born in Egypt, Tennessee, and entered the army in 1917 in Memphis.
 By mid-1918, Adkinson and his division were involved in combat in France.
 On September 29, 1918, near Bellicourt, France, Adkinson, by then a Sergeant, found he and his platoon pinned down by heavy German machine gun fire located fifty yards to their front.

-Adkinson died in 1965, and he is buried in is buried in Salem Associated Reformed Presbyterian Church in Atoka, Tennessee.
+Adkinson died in 1965, and he is buried in the Salem Associated Reformed Presbyterian Church in Atoka, Tennessee.

 http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=22718